lorenzob123/HMLF/README.md

 # Hmlf Project
 <img src="docs/\_static/img/hmlf.png" align="right" width="40%"/>
 This library is a fork of StableBaselines3 with the focus on parametrized action spaces.
-The objective of this work is to make it easier to work with environments where the tasks to perform have a discrete components and a continuos ones, while maintaing state of the art implementations and user freindliness.
+The objective of this work is to make it easier to work with environments where the tasks to perform have a discrete components and a continuos ones, while maintaing state of the art implementations and user friendliness.

 # Algorithms available